wp-plugins/slickr-flickr/readme.txt

 === Slickr Flickr ===
 Contributors: powerblogservice
 Donate link: http://www.wordpresswise.com/slickr-flickr/donate/
-Tags: flickr, flickr slideshow, flickr gallery, lightbox, shutter, fancybox, galleria, jquery, wordpresswise Requires at least: 2.8
+Tags: flickr, flickr slideshow, flickr gallery, flickr galleria, lightbox, shutter, fancybox, galleria, jquery, wordpresswise Requires at least: 2.8
 Tested up to: 3.0
-Stable tag: 1.18
+Stable tag: 1.19
-Displays a set of tagged photos from your Flickr account either as a gallery or a unbranded slideshow in posts, pages, or sidebar widgets
+Displays your Flickr photos either as a gallery, a galleria or a unbranded slideshow in posts, pages, or sidebar widgets

 == Description ==

-* Displays tagged Flickr photos as a gallery or an unbranded slideshow (i.e. not Flickr's own slideshow widget)
+* Displays Flickr photos as a gallery, a galleria, or an unbranded slideshow (i.e. not Flickr's own slideshow widget)
-* Uses "slickr-flickr" shortcode to make adding a Flickr show as easy as possible
+* Uses "slickr-flickr" shortcode to make it as easy as possible to show your Flickr photos on Wordpress
 * Works well in posts, pages and text widgets in the sidebar, at different sizes, with portrait and landscape photos
 * Sorts photos by date, title or description
-* With or without captions, and links back to Flickr (decriptions stopped working with Wordpress 3.) - under investigation)
+* With or without captions, and links back to Flickr
 * With manual or autoplay slideshows
 * Works with various LightBoxes
 * Works with jQuery Galleria to display photos in a slideshow/gallery combo
-* See http://www.slickrflickr.com for tutorials and support on using the plugin
+* See http://www.slickrflickr.com for tutorials on using the plugin
+* See http://www.slickrflickr.com/pro/ for Pro Edition Priority Support and Bonus Features

 == Installation ==